IT2810/it2810-webutvikling-h18-prosjekt-3-48/README.md

 ### React-navigation

 We used react navigation to get a simple tab navigation for our app.
 This library makes it really simple to create tabs.
-Later on we realized that this tab view does not follow the standard lifecycle for updating the state. (`componenetDidMount()` does not fire when switching tabs).
+Later on we realized that this tab view does not follow the standard lifecycle for updating the state. (`componentDidMount()` does not fire when switching tabs).
 So we had to add some event listeners to make sure we update the apps state properly when switching tabs.

 ### Search / Point of interest API